|Nutrition Facts (per serving)|

 Pulse a few times until it begins to come together.
 Process 1 to 2 minutes until the avocado is completely pureed, and the mixture is smooth.

 Divide between 2 small bowls.
 Cover with plastic film, and chill for at least 2 hours, until the pudding is set.
-May also be prepared up to 1 day in advance.
+May also be prepared up to one day in advance.

 Top with whipped cream and raspberries before serving.